loweisz/my-home/src/pages/common_mistakes_react_hooks/index.md

 ## Conclusion

-There are many pitfalls writing components in react, it is really important to 100% understand the functionality of the framework to avoid mistakes, but also making mistakes is important and probably no one is 100% mistake free, so I hope I could help you with this tips or mistakes I saw or even made to prevent you from doing them as well.
+There are many pitfalls writing components in react, it is really important to 100% understand the functionality of the framework to avoid mistakes, but also making mistakes is important when learning a framework or a programming language and probably no one is 100% free of those mistakes, but I think sharing your experience with those mistakes can also be really helpful and I hope could help you with this tips or mistakes I saw or even made to prevent you from doing them as well.

 If you have questions or think wait I don't think this is a mistake feel free to write me, I would love to hear your opinion about it.